 Volunteer in a Pinellas County School

 Exciting opportunities for Pinellas County students, parents and teachers are happening every day, thanks to the efforts of families and community members.
 Volunteers and community partners are making a difference, to help students develop the skills, knowledge and attitudes that are the hallmark of a quality education.
 The contributions of volunteers and partners clearly demonstrate to students that their success is important enough for the community to take an active role in their education.The work of volunteers and partners is a strong part of the effort to meet that goal.
 Tutors work on an individual basis with a student or with small groups of students who need assistance in academic subjects to reinforce basic skills.
-Mentors work with students, one-on-one, motivating them by being role models and encouraging friends.For volunteer opportunities click on the link to find the name of the school liaison you need to speak with.Using the Firefox browser you can click on the link to activate your volunteer status,edit your personal information and log your volunteer hours.
+Mentors work with students, one-on-one, motivating them by being role models and encouraging friends.For volunteer opportunities click on the link to find the name of the school liaison you need to speak with.Using the Google Chrome browser you can click on the link to activate your volunteer status,edit your personal information and log your volunteer hours.

 2017/2018 Year to Date Volunteer Data53,380 Registered Volunteers

 1,030,042 Volunteer Hours

 164 District Business PartnershipsPTA/PTSA and School Advisory Councils (SAC) are composed of community members, families and school staff.